-PRP (Platelet Rich Plasma) Injection Therapy Near Me in Downtown Toronto & Ontario
+PRP (Platelet Rich Plasma) Injection Therapy Near Me in Toronto, Oakville & Ontario

 Platelet Rich Plasma (PRP) is an injectable substance that is derived from the plasma and buffy coat of our blood.
 It contains platelets and white blood cells which are crucial for the regeneration of injured tissue.
 Once injected into the tissue, it sends signals to the area to begin the healing process: blood flow increases, growth factors arrive, and new cells begin to prosper.

 Platelet Rich Plasma treatments have shown great success in treating injuries and speeding up the healing process.
 A small amount of blood is taken and centrifuged (spun down) so that the blood can separate into red blood cells, plasma and buffy coat.
 We extract the buffy coat and then inject it into the area you choose.
 This procedure takes about 20 minutes and results are palpable about 1-3 weeks after the procedure and last indefinitely.
 The results are amplified if the procedure is repeated within a recommended time-frame.
 The best part?
 This procedure is relatively painless and has a high safety profile with generally, amazing results.

 Platelet-Rich Plasma PRP Injection for Injuries and Chronic Pain in Toronto, Oakville and Ontario, Canada